John Morehead Scott

-John Morehead Scott (1 January 1839 - 18 June 1862) was a sergeant in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
+John Morehead Scott (1 January 1839 – 18 June 1862) was a sergeant in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
 Scott was awarded the medal posthumously on 27 April 1865 for actions performed during the Great Locomotive Chase on 12 April 1862.

 Personal life

-Scott was born in Stark County, Ohio on 1 January 1839 to parents Thomas B. Scott and Elizabeth Moorehead Scott, one of 6 children.
+Scott was born in Stark County, Ohio, on 1 January 1839 to parents Thomas B. Scott and Elizabeth Moorehead Scott, one of six children.
 He married Rachel M. Davis Waggoner in 1861.
-Following the Great Locomotive Chase, Scott was hung along with 7 others in Atlanta, Georgia and was buried in Marietta National Cemetery.
+Following the Great Locomotive Chase, Scott was hanged along with 7 others in Atlanta, Georgia and was buried in Marietta National Cemetery.
 He was later reburied in Chattanooga National Cemetery.

 Military service

-Scott enlisted in the Army as a sergeant on 6 September 1861 at Findlay, Hancock County, Ohio.
+Scott enlisted in the Army as a sergeant on 6 September 1861 at Findlay, Ohio.
 He was mustered into Company F of the 21st Ohio Infantry on 19 September 1861.
-He was one of 7 men executed by the Confederates for espionage.
+He was one of seven men executed by the Confederates for espionage.
 He was posthumously awarded the Medal of Honor on August 4, 1866.

 Scott's Medal of Honor citation reads: